freeradical13/freeradical13.github.io/index.md

 A genome may be made up of one or more DNA or RNA molecules called [chromosomes][] (either linear or circular), and zero or more double-stranded DNA molecules called plasmids.
 Chromosomes contain the genes necessary for life under normal conditions and replicate together, whereas plasmids contain additional genes besides those of the required chromosomes and may or may not replicate with chromosomal DNA.

 Chromosomes may be coiled into a condensed area using [histone][] proteins.
-Each part of the chromosome that wraps twice around eight histones is called a [nucleosome][].
+Each part of the chromosome that wraps twice around eight histones (two H2A, two H2B, two H3, and two H4) is called a [nucleosome][] (and related H1 and H5 linker histones).

 A chromosome and any histones is called [Chromatin][].